 “Why is that thing chasing us?” whined Lodus, sounding fearful.

 “Santa sent it check up on you,” Xuthus said irritably.
 The younger boy’s wailing was getting on his nerves.
 “He obviously thinks you’ve been way too naughty this year.”

-"A house made of sticks," Maia muttered and gave the bamboo an experimental kick.
-"I'm sure that will save us from the big bad wolf."
+“A house made of sticks,” Maia muttered and gave the bamboo a disparaging kick.
+“I’m sure that will save us from the big bad wolf.”

 As if to confirm her doubts, the nearby fence suddenly exploded into kindling as the sentry robot smashed its way into the garden.
 The wolf crunched to a halt and lifted its glowing red stare to the three nervous faces at the window.
 Patches of its spiny metallic fur had been hammered flat where it had run headlong into far too many trees.

-"Little pigs, little pigs, let me in," the wolf snarled.
-There was an odd human-like quality to its synthesised voice Xuthus had not noticed before, for the machine sounded out of breath.
-"Or I'll huff and I'll puff and I'll blow your house down!"
+“Little pigs, little pigs, let me in,” the wolf snarled.
+There was an odd human-like quality to its synthesised voice Xuthus had not noticed before.
+He could have sworn the machine sounded out of breath.
+“Or I’ll huff and I’ll puff and I’ll blow your house down!”

 “I am not a pig!” complained Lodus.

 Maia rolled her eyes in exasperation.
 “Oh, yes you are.”